wASHINGTON ASSOCIATION OF PROFESSIONAL ANTHROPOLOGISTS

 If you registered but did not receive the link, check your account's inbox categories, tabs, junk, and spam folder for the message.

-In addition, Hotmail email addresses seem to strip out Zoom links and information from emails.
+In addition, Hotmail email addresses may strip Zoom links and information from emails.
 We suggest you register with a non-Hotmail address if possible.

 (c) 2025 Washington Association of Professional Anthropologists